gleblebedev/ZeroExpectationRolePlayingSystem/README.md

 # Zero Expectation Role Playing System
 Role playing system based on normal (Gaussian) distribution with zero mean (zero expectation) and unit sigma.

+In a Computer Role-Playing Game (CRPG), both normal distribution random generation and dice rolls serve as methods for introducing randomness and uncertainty.
+Let’s explore the advantages of using normal distribution random generation over traditional dice rolls.

+- The normal distribution (also known as the Gaussian distribution) is symmetric and bell-shaped.
+This shape is useful because it can **describe many real-world populations**.

+- It is easier to calculate probabilities, percentiles, and cumulative distribution functions.
+In contrast, dice rolls involve discrete probabilities.

+- CRPG designers can adjust the mean and standard deviation of the normal distribution to **fine-tune game balance**.
+For example, adjusting the damage dealt by weapons, critical hit chances, or skill checks.
+Dice rolls, while iconic, may be less flexible for precise balancing.

+- Normal distribution outcomes feel more continuous and natural.
+Critical hits, misses, and other events can be narratively explained based on statistical probabilities.

 # What is Normal Distribution?

 **TL;DR**: Imagine you’re rolling a regular six-sided die.
 Each number (1 to 6) has an equal chance of showing up.
 The total you get from rolling two dice (like 2, 3, 4, ..., up to 12) follows a pattern similar to the bell curve.
 Common totals (like 7) are more probable, while extreme outcomes (like 2 or 12) are rare.
 In real-world scenarios, data often follows a bell curve.
 Most values cluster around the **mean**, and extreme values are less common.
 The **standard deviation** controls how spread out the data is.